ehigham/bin2text/README.md

 Optional:

 - 1 double **s** (8 bytes, -100,000 <= s <= 100,000)

+Output:

+- 4 or 5 ASCII text files in the current directory, depending on which Options are specified.

+### Input Detail

 **<input1>** in a binary file with the following representation: